 One alternative to being in this study is to decide not to take part.
+Your symptoms may get better, stay the same or get worse during the study.
 You may decide to try other treatments for PTSD.
-In the U.S., the FDA approved paroxetine (Paxil) and sertraline (Zoloft) for PTSD Evidence-based psychotherapies for PTSD include Cognitive Processing Therapy (CPT), Cognitive Behavioral Therapy (CBT), Prolonged Exposure (PE), and Eye Movement Desensitization and Reprocessing (EMDR).
-If you are currently taking medication or doing therapy, you could continue those.
-There may also be other investigational therapies available.
-The Study Team can discuss alternatives with you.
-If you decide not to participate in this research, the Study Team will offer you referrals for other care which may be available to you.
+There are approved medicines that may help treat your symptoms of PTSD and other forms of therapy that you could try.
+Approved medications for PTSD are those called selective serotonin reuptake inhibitors (SSRIs) named paroxetine (Paxil) and sertraline (Zoloft).
+Evidence-based therapies for PTSD include Cognitive Processing Therapy (CPT), Cognitive Behavioral Therapy (CBT), Prolonged Exposure (PE), and Eye Movement Desensitization and Reprocessing (EMDR).
+If you are currently having therapy and/or taking medicine, you could continue with those for a longer period of time.
+The therapy pair can discuss alternatives and their potential risks and benefits with you.